ceedee666/systems-integration/lectures/enterprise-integration-patterns-details.md

 ![Publish-subscribe channel example](./imgs/pub-sub-channel.drawio.png)

-Consider the address change of a customer in a Webshop.
+Consider the address change of a customer in a Web shop.
 Several systems need to be notified about this update:

 - The ERP system to send deliveries and invoices to the right address
 - The CRM system to send advertisements to the right address

-In this scenario, the Webshop publishes the address update on a publish-subscribe channel.
+In this scenario, the Web shop publishes the address update on a publish-subscribe channel.
 Each subscribing system receives its own copy of the address update message.
 This allows each system to act on the order update in its own way without interfering with other systems.